DrugBank: Version history

 The first version of DrugBank was released in 2006.
 This early release contained relatively modest information about 841 FDA-approved small molecule drugs and 113 biotech drugs.
 It also included information on 2133 drug targets.
 The second version of DrugBank was released in 2009.
 This greatly expanded and improved version of the database included 1344 approved small molecule drugs and 123 biotech drugs as well as 3037 unique drug targets.
 Version 2.0 also included, for the first time, withdrawn drugs and illicit drugs, extensive food-drug and drug-drug interactions as well as ADMET (absorption, distribution, metabolism, excretion and toxicity) parameters.
 Version 3.0 was released in 2011.
 This version contained 1424 approved small molecule drugs and 132 biotech drugs as well as >4000 unique drug targets.
 Version 3.0 also included drug transporter data, drug pathway data, drug pricing, patent and manufacturing data as well as data on >5000 experimental drugs.
 Version 4.0 was released in 2014.
 This version included 1558 FDA-approved small molecule drugs, 155 biotech drugs and 4200 unique drug targets.
 Version 4.0 also incorporated extensive information on drug metabolites (structures and reactions), drug taxonomy, drug spectra, drug binding constants and drug synthesis information.
+Version 5.0 was released in 2018.
+This version included 2100 FDA-approved small molecule drugs, 555 biotech drugs, 4563 unique drug targets.
+Version 5 also incorporated new data types that captures the influence of drugs on metabolite (pharmaco-metabolomic), protein (pharmaco-proteomic) and gene expression (pharmaco-transcriptomic) levels.
+Version 5 also added mobile device compatibility, better searching tools, data on clinical trials and drug repurposing efforts and for the first time, images of pills or medication.
+Version 6.0 was released n 2024.
+In addition to the number of drug entries reported above, the number of FDA-approved drugs and investigational drugs had grown compared to Version 5.
+There was a large increase in the number drug-drug and drug-food interactions reported.
+The number of drug metabolism pathways grew substantially from 64 in Version 5 to 2721 with this last release.
+Experimental as well as predicted MS/MS, NMR spectra, Collision Cross Section (CCS- for MS), retention indices (RI, for gas chromatography) and retention time (RT, for liquid chromatography) were added for the small molecule drugs.
 Table 1 provides a more complete statistical summary of the history of DrugBank's development.